-- We have published clear policies relating to behaviour, bullying, recruitment and pay where the importance of avoiding discrimination and other prohibited conduct is expressly set out. - Our Trust Board and LGB meetings discuss and reinforce equality duties. - We have supported staff training on equality issues. - We have worked across school to support the BLM movement and raise awareness of unconscious bias - We have adopted as our charity of the year the Stephen Lawrence Foundation and provided funds raised at school charity events to the foundation for their work with children from disadvantaged backgrounds.
+- We have published clear policies relating to behaviour, bullying, recruitment and pay where the importance of avoiding discrimination and other prohibited conduct is expressly set out. - Our Trust Board and LGB meetings discuss and reinforce equality duties. - We have supported staff training on equality issues. - We have worked across schools to raise awareness of unconscious bias. - We have engaged with external providers to support schools delivering key messages relating to discrimination - SARE for example - We have surveyed children and acted on outcomes of survey to improve tolerance of all in our communities - We have installed notices in a number of school toilet areas with contact numbers/email contact for organisations that support children facing prejudice.